The Internet-of-Things Meets Business Process Management: A Manifesto: Intersections/challenges

-\paragraph{C 13 -- Bridging the gap between event-based and process-based systems.} A challenge is to bridge the gap between clouds of sensor data and event logs for process mining.
+A challenge is to bridge the gap between clouds of sensor data and event logs for process mining.
 Events captured by sensors are available in high volume, velocity, and variety.
 They are often affected by noise and errors.
 Process knowledge can be employed to support the identification of events from raw event data and in a subsequent step entire processes including their activities from event data.
 This is a non-trivial problem since event data belonging to different activities can be interleaving.
 Moreover, event data can belong to or be relevant for several activities, so that complex n:m relations between events and activities have to be considered.
-The question of mapping start and end of event (streams) to the start and end of a process is closely related.
 Once the activities have been discovered, the next challenge is to discover the corresponding processes, i.e., to correlate the activities with the corresponding process instances.
-Process knowledge and BPM methodologies can support the discovery of these habits, the identification of their underlying interactions as processes as well as the optimization of these habits to reduce the waste of time and resources and increase the safety of all involved agents.
-Process mining techniques provide promising ex post perspectives in this respect, but require the presence of an event log that organizes the events in terms of traces representing the execution of a process instance \cite{vanderAalst:2011:PMD:1983446}.
-Similarly, but in an on-line fashion, complex event processing can be used to derive higher level knowledge from raw events to provide an ex nunc perspective \cite{RN308}.
+Process knowledge and BPM methodologies (e.g., \cite{DBLP:conf/caise/SenderovichRGMM16}) can support the discovery , the identification of the underlying interactions as processes as well as the optimization to reduce the waste of time and resources and to increase the safety of all involved agents.
+Process mining techniques provide promising ex post perspectives in this respect but require the presence of an event log that organizes the events in terms of traces representing the execution of a process instance.
+Similarly, but in an on-line fashion, complex event processing can be used to derive higher level knowledge from raw events to provide an ex-nunc perspective [2].
 Here, the timely provisioning of events is crucial.